-This interface is exposed by the Autho4API Authorization Server and can be used to exchange Authorization Grants for Access Tokens and optionally Refresh Tokens, or to exchange Refresh Tokens for Access Tokens and optionally Refresh Tokens.
-Note: In this role, the interface then maps to the OAuth 2.0 token endpoint defined in [draft-ietf-oauth-v2].
+This interface is exposed by the Autho4API Authorization Server and can be used to exchange Authorization Grants for Access Tokens (including Scope Request Access Tokens) and optionally Refresh Tokens, or to exchange Refresh Tokens for Access Tokens and optionally Refresh Tokens.
+Note: In this role, the interface then maps to the OAuth 2.0 token endpoint defined in [RFC6749].

-Autho-2 can also be used to revoke Access Tokens and Refresh Tokens.
-In this role, the interface then maps to the OAuth 2.0 token revocation endpoint defined in [draft-lodderstedt-oauth-revocation].
+Autho-2 can also be used to revoke Access Tokens (including Scope Request Access Tokens) and Refresh Tokens.
+In this role, the interface then maps to the OAuth 2.0 token revocation endpoint defined in [RFC7009].